motibytes/The-Gospel-of-Love-2/TheGospelofLove2.md

 just in the same way as the Father knows me, and I know the Father."
 My father knows me by Love, and I know the Father by Love, and I know my own by Love, and my own know me by Love.
-If you do not know me by my Love, that I am my Love, you still do not know who I am!
+If you do not know me by my Love, **that I am my Love**, you still do not know who I am!

 “I told you, and you don’t believe."
 The works that I do in my Father’s name, these testify about me."
 These are the testaments to who I am.
-If you knew me you would know me by my works.
+If you knew me you would know me by my works, you would know my love.
 My works are how you know me by.
+My works are my expression of my love, of me.

 "But you don’t believe, because you are not of my sheep, as I told you.
 My sheep hear my voice, and I know them, and they follow me.